PavelKisliak/BitSerializer/README.md

 - [ + ] Added CMake support (it needs just for samples and tests, as the library is headers only).
 - [ + ] Added validation of deserialized values.
 - [ + ] Added directory with samples.
+- [ + ] Added function MakeAutoKeyVale() to make key/value which is able to automatically adapt key to target archive.
 - [ \* ] Enhanced architecture for support different kind of formats (for example allow to implement ANSI/Unicode streams in one archive).
 - [ \* ] Fixed compilation issues on latest Visual Studio 15.8.6 and GCC.
 - [ \* ] Changed (unified) interface methods: LoadObjectFromStream() -> LoadObject(), SaveObjectToStream() -> SaveObject().